luiscassih/AniMotion.nvim/README.md

 In the example `vim.keymap.set(` if you are in the first `i` from `vim`, pressing w will select `vim`, pressing again will select `keymap`, again `set` and go on.
 If you are in the end of the line, pressing `w` will select the last word without jumping to the next line until you hit `w` again.

 If you want to select more than the word itself, you can use `W` or `B` like the default vim motion behavior.
 If you are in the middle and don't want to select the whole word, you can press `v` to enter visual and then `e` to the end or `b` to the beginning.
 This way you retain the motion muscle memory from vim but add a select-first approach only when it's the whole word.

+## Things to have in mind
+- "i", "I", "a", "A" motions will not work while in Kak mode because they are complex and wait for more operation keys while in visual mode.
+So if you want to insert or append after selecting a word, you need to exit Kak mode first (for example, by pressing C-c or Esc)